 Those who struggle through ill health, disability, or some other fate will find themselves homeless sooner or later.
 Of course, if through an accident of fate, they have wealthy parents or an independent income, then they will be fine.

 When religious perspectives are forced on those who do not believe those dogmas, then there is no freedom of belief.
-People's lives become a misery because they cannot openly state their insights and show their real character.
-They are forced to support what they consider evil.
+People's lives become a misery because they cannot openly share their views.
+Atheists are the most distrusted and hated people in America.
+I am an atheist.

-When the love of power and money is such that government has become inhumane, then people who support such a regime must be inhumane themselves.
+When people support a political stance that is inhumane, then people who support such a regime must be inhumane themselves.

 The Bottom Line?
 I Would Never Date a Conservative!

 The ethical and moral stance of any individual is vitally important to my acceptance or rejection of them.